Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 So, what to do?

-Well, the first part was obvious, and in the carefree spirit of Ten’Gewek thinking…
+Well, the first part was obvious, and in the carefree spirit of Ten’Gewek thinking...

 His smug face beamed above her as he leisurely rolled his hips against hers, pinning her to the bed under his stone-hard weight as they enjoyed their post-climax high.
-"Y’know, with a welcome-home like *that…"* His hands and lips weren’t idle, and she’d barely caught her breath before she felt him pick up the pace yet again.
-WIth a crushing grip, a *breath-taking* thrust, and the smug grin of someone who *knew* just what to do… "Time ‘fer round three."
+"Y’know, with a welcome-home like *that..."* His hands and lips weren’t idle, and she’d barely caught her breath before she felt him pick up the pace yet again.
+WIth a crushing grip, a *breath-taking* thrust, and the smug grin of someone who *knew* just what to do...
+"Time ‘fer round three."

 Well, they had all the time in the world, and it wasn’t even noon yet.
-The heat was just *oppressive* so it wasn’t like anyone was doing anything productive…
+The heat was just *oppressive* so it wasn’t like anyone was doing anything productive...

 They played together until the evening cool settled in.
 Benefits of being fit and fierce, really.

 Eventually, even his endless passion gave way to more tender affection.
 She wiggled to gain some breathing room as he continued his wonderful attentions.
 "Jesus, Hoeff."
 She sighed happily.
-"I think I lost count…" There was some happy exhaustion written plainly across his face, and she couldn’t help feel a bit proud about that.
+"I think I lost count..."
+There was some happy exhaustion written plainly across his face, and she couldn’t help feel a bit proud about that.
 Teasingly, "But you did too, I think."

 Hoeff sighed happily and nuzzled against her throat.
 "You’ve got *witchcraft,* babe.
 Ain’t nobody ever been so good to me."